navgurukul/newton/how-to-mentor/interview-kaise-lena-hai.md

     Those students who do not follow steps outlined below

 ### To check if the student is working hard or putting the right input?
-1. Presents in classroom
+1. Weekly GBU
-2. Peer learning
+2. Weekly Classes
-3. Dedication
+3. Speaking in English
-4. Fight by yourself
-5. Study with Saral
-6. Helping nature
-7. Track time by Toggl
+4. Tech Samvaad
+5. Work hard during the day
+6. Use Toggl for time tracking